Rose-Marie (1928 film): Production

-"Rose-Marie" was initially filmed with Renee Adoree in the lead and William Nigh directing.
-After two weeks of location filming at Yosemite National Park, the studio shut down the production, fired Nigh, and brought Lucien Hubbard in to produce and write a new screenplay.
+Rose-Marie initially was filmed with Renee Adoree in the lead and William Nigh directing.
+After two weeks of location filming at Yosemite National Park, the studio shut down the production, fired Nigh, and brought Lucien Hubbard to produce and write a new screenplay.
 Another director, Edmund Goulding, was assigned, and he re-cast the picture, selecting Joan Crawford for the lead role.
 Goulding, although referenced in the trade press throughout the production, was ultimately not credited as director.

 Reception

-Norbert Lusk summed up the response of New York critics: "'Rose-Marie'...has proved disappointing.
+Norbert Lusk summed up the response of New York critics: "Rose-Marie...has proved disappointing.
 With unusual unanimity the reviewers rate it just another story about the Northwest Mounted Police, which never reaches more than lukewarm interest in spite of good acting and, of course, beautiful scenery.
 It's strongest asset is its title, which will doubtless draw in the absence of word-of-mouth advertising."
 Mae Tinee, writing in the Chicago Daily Tribune, called the film "charming," but felt that Crawford "has not the fire and depth that Miss Adoree brings to her characterizations."

 Preservation status

 Rose-Marie is considered to be a lost film.
-MGM once had a policy, when a film was remade, to destroy prints of the original film, so prints of this film may have been destroyed when the 1936 remake was released.
+MGM once had a policy to destroy prints of the original film when a film was remade, so prints of this film may have been destroyed when the 1936 remake was released.